This old-fashioned pumpkin bread is the perfect classic pumpkin spice treat. You can savor the flavors of fall without all of the fuss!

 Notes and Adaptations:

-- Feel free to add nuts or chocolate chips if desired.
+- Feel free to add nuts if desired.

 - This bread freezes great–cool completely and wrap well before freezing!